quarkslab/diffing-portal/exporter/binexport.rst

 =========

-`BinExport <https://github.com/google/binexport>`_ is a tool provided by Google that helps to export binary dissassemblies from IDA Pro as an example.
-It is used in particular by the differ `BinDiff <https://www.zynamics.com/bindiff.html>`_ or by QBinDiff.
+`BinExport <https://github.com/google/binexport>`_ is a tool provided by Google for the the disassemblers IDA Pro, Binary Ninja and Ghidra that exports dissassemblies to a protobuf message.
+It is used in particular by the differ `BinDiff <https://www.zynamics.com/bindiff.html>`_ or by `QBinDiff <https://github.com/quarkslab/qbindiff>`_.

-BinExport, whether it is the IDA, BinaryNinja or Ghidra version, mainly relies on the GUI : it requires to manually launch the tools, then go the setting and export the binary into a BinExport file.
+BinExport, whether it is the IDA, BinaryNinja or Ghidra version, mainly relies on the GUI: it requires to manually launch the tools, then go the setting and export the binary into a BinExport file.